jacobhjkim/TIL/2020-12-09-scala-local-cache.md

 ---

 Results are down below.
 To summarize, `getOrElseUpdate`'s lazy functionality does work great.
-However, this was unnecesasry because `DeltaTable.forName` already cache's `DeltaTable` in memory. 🤷‍♂️
+However, this was unneccesasry because `DeltaTable.forName` already cache's `DeltaTable` in memory. 🤷‍♂️

 ![cache](./imgs/cache.png)